mintedreward/heartmail/sbw-specs/sbw-7b-transaction-template.md

 * The first X bytes of the transaction output contain a script template header, similar to IP Packet Header
 * Included in the header is 20-32 bytes containing a hash of the entire transaction template
 * The hash is used as the template identifier for other services
-* A hash is utilized so that services can utilize the hashing opcodes in Bitcoin Script to enforce transaction templates across inputs and outputs, as defined in SBW18
+* A hash is utilized so that services can utilize the hashing opcodes in Bitcoin Script to enforce transaction templates across inputs and outputs, as defined in SBW 7c
 * We define "transaction template" as the entire locking script stripped of all data in the script, leaving only opcodes

 ## Disclaimer